learn-co-curriculum/react-hooks-react-router-code-along/README.md

 const user = users.find(user => user.id === parseInt(params.id));
 ```

-(Note that we're using `parseInt` in this example - all data passed via URL
-params will be a string!)
+We need to use `parseInt` here because all data passed via URL params will be formatted as strings.

-In applications where your data will be contained in a `db.json` file or
+> Note: In this example, we're finding the user we need in a list we imported from the `data.js` file, but normally that will not be the case.
+If your data is contained in a `db.json` file or
-database, you'll likely want to run a `fetch` request within a `useEffect` to
+> database instead, you'll likely run a `fetch` request to
 grab the specific piece of data you want from your database.

 Now that we have a way to access the user we want, let's update our `UserProfile`